-Florida judge dismisses Trump classified documents case
+Florida judge Aileen Cannon dismisses Trump classified documents case

 “The Superseding Indictment is DISMISSED because Special Counsel Smith’s appointment violates the Appointments Clause of the United States Constitution,” the order added.

-Judge Cannon made her ruling after lawyers for 78-year-old Trump, argued for a partial stay of proceedings to allow for an assessment of a Supreme Court ruling that a former president has broad immunity from prosecution.
+Judge Cannon made her ruling after lawyers for 78-year-old Trump argued for a partial stay of proceedings to allow for an assessment of a Supreme Court ruling that a former president has broad immunity from prosecution.

-Lawyers for Trump had argued that special counsel Jack Smith was illicitly appointed in violation of the Constitution’s Appointments Clause that his office was improperly funded by the Justice Department.
+Lawyers for Trump had argued that Smith was illicitly appointed in violation of the Constitution’s Appointments Clause, as his office was improperly funded by the US Department of Justice.

-Monday’s decision is a huge victory for Trump, who had been accused of endangering national security by holding onto top secret documents after leaving the White House.
+Monday’s decision is a huge victory for Trump, who had been accused of endangering national security by holding onto top-secret documents after leaving the White House.

-The ruling also comes as he prepares to be anointed as his party’s champion at the Republican National Convention in Milwaukee, for surviving an assassination attempt at a rally in Pennsylvania on Saturday.
+The ruling also comes as he prepares to be anointed as his party’s champion at the Republican National Convention in Milwaukee, after surviving an assassination attempt at a rally in Pennsylvania on Saturday.

 “This dismissal of the Lawless Indictment in Florida should be just the first step, followed quickly by the dismissal of ALL the Witch Hunts,” Trump wrote on his Truth Social platform, from Milwaukee.

-In the Florida case, Trump was facing 31 counts of “wilful retention of national defence information,” each punishable by up to 10 years in prison.
+In the Florida case, Trump was facing 31 counts of “willful retention of national defense information,” each punishable by up to 10 years in prison.

 The charges in the Florida case include violations of the Espionage Act, which criminalises the unauthorised possession of national defence information, as well as conspiracy to obstruct justice and making false statements to investigators.